Approximating functions on stratified sets: The iterative construction and proofs of main results

+Define now for each stratum $M$, the neighborhood $V_M$ to be the intersection of the (finitely many) sets $V_{L,M}$ where either $L\prec M$ or $L$ and $M$ are incomparable.
+If M is the only stratum, then simply define $V_M:=\R^n$.
+It is easy to see that this yields a family of sets $\{V_M\}_{M\in\mathcal{A}}$ with the desired properties. \end{proof}

-In this subsection we fix the following objects: \begin{itemize} \item $\mathcal A$, a ${\bf C}^{p+1}$-stratification of some closed set $Q\subset\R^n$.
-We emphasize that $\mathcal A$ is not assumed to have the Whitney property. \item $M\in\mathcal A$, a stratum. \item $\Gamma = (\textrm{cl } M) \setminus M$, a closed set.
-Whenever $\Gamma$ is nonempty, it is a union of submanifolds in $\mathcal A$, each of whose dimension is strictly less than that of $M$. \item $\varepsilon:\R^n\to(0,\infty)$, a continuous function. \item $f:\R^n\to\R$, a locally Lipschitz, Frech\'{e}t differentiable function.
+For the rest of this subsection, we fix the following objects: \begin{itemize}[leftmargin=0.75cm] \item $\mathcal A$, a $C^2$-stratification of some closed set $Q\subset\R^n$.
+We emphasize that $\mathcal A$ is not assumed to satisfy the Whitney condition~(a). \item $M\in\mathcal A$, a stratum. \item $\Gamma = (\textrm{cl } M) \setminus M$, a closed set, possibly empty.
+Since $Q$ is closed, the set $\Gamma$ is the union of all strata $L\in \mathcal A$ satisfying $L\prec M$. \item $\varepsilon:\R^n\to(0,\infty)$, a continuous function. \item $f:\R^n\to\R$, a locally Lipschitz continuous and differentiable function.
 We emphasize that the gradient $\nabla f$ is not assumed to be continuous. \item $U_\delta$, a tubular neighborhood of $M$.
-It is obtained by applying Corollary~\ref{L:tubnhd} with the functions $\varepsilon$, $f$, and $\Gamma$ as above, and $V$ taken to be a neighborhood of $M$ disjoint from all other submanifolds of dimension less than or equal to that of $M$. \item $\phi$, the interpolation function corresponding to $U_\delta$. \end{itemize}
+It is obtained by applying Corollary~\ref{L:tubnhd} with the functions $\varepsilon$, $f$, and $\Gamma$ as above, and $V$ taken to be the neighborhood $V_M$ of $M$ given by Lemma~\ref{L:V_M}. \item $\phi$, the interpolation function corresponding to $U_\delta$. \end{itemize}

-Since $\Gamma$ is a disjoint union of submanifolds in $\mathcal A$, we can unambiguously let $T_x\Gamma$ and $N_x\Gamma$, for $x\in\Gamma$, denote the tangent and normal spaces of the submanifold where $x$ lies.
-Note that we have so far made no assumptions on the geometry of $Q$ beyond the existence of a ${\bf C}^{p+1}$-stratification.
+Since $\Gamma$ is a union of pairwise disjoint submanifolds in $\mathcal A$, we can unambiguously let $T_x\Gamma$ and $N_x\Gamma$, for $x\in\Gamma$, denote the tangent and normal spaces of the submanifold where $x$ lies.
+Note that we have so far made no assumptions on the geometry of $Q$ beyond the existence of a $C^2$-stratification.